AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 This topic describes how to create a Function Compute sink connector to export data from topics in your Message Queue for Apache Kafka instance to functions in Function Compute.

-Before you create a Function Compute sink connector, ensure that you have completed the following operations:
+The following operations are completed:

-1. Enable the Connector feature for the Message Queue for Apache Kafka instance.
+1. Enable the connector feature for the Message Queue for Apache Kafka instance.
 For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
 2. Create topics in the Message Queue for Apache Kafka instance.
 For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

     A topic named fc-test-input is used as an example.

 3. Create a function in Function Compute.
 For more information, see [Create a function in the Function Compute console]().

     An event function named hello\_world is used as an example.
-In this function, the service name is guide-hello\_world, and the runtime is Python.
-The following information shows the sample code of this function:
+This is an event function under the guide-hello\_world service that runs in the Python runtime environment.
+The function contains the following code:

     ```
     # -*- coding: utf-8 -*-